parasoft/soatest-cucumber/README.md

 ## How to Execute

-1. **Start your Parasoft SOAtest Server.**  Make sure your SOAtest server is accessible at the server URL defined in the JSON document you created earlier for your step definitions.
+1. **Start your Parasoft SOAtest Server.**  Make sure your SOAtest server is accessible at the server URL defined in the JSON step definitions file.

-1. **Deploy your application under test**, making sure it is acessible from the host where the SOAtest Server is deployed
+1. **Deploy your application under test.**  It must be accessible from the host where the SOAtest Server is deployed.

 1. **Run your Cucumber scenario.**  From Maven this would typically be "mvn clean test" to run JUnits under "src/test/java" or "mvn clean verify" if